Blog posts

 Published:

-I haven’t been paying attention much, but there are income limits for traditional and Roth IRA.
+I haven’t been paying attention much, but there are income limits for traditional and Roth IRAs.
 For traditional, married couples filing jointly cannot deduct contributions if their modified adjusted gross income (MAGI) is above $136,000.
 For Roth, married couples filing jointly cannot contribute if their MAGI is above $240,000.

 1. First, I recharacterized this year’s Roth contributions to traditional.